 The downside is the panel often adds a little more weight to the pack.
 Every extra zipper, extra piece of fabric, etc will add up.
 So make sure you take weight of the pack in consideration when reviewing the options.

 It’s real easy to fall in love with lots of pockets!
 But remember that each one of those adds weight.
-Here’s a few things you might like that are on my must have list:
+Here are a few things you might like that are on my must-have list:

 - A place to strap on my trekking poles.

-- A safe place for my wallet (when flying).
+- A safe and secure place for my wallet and car keys

 - An easy access place for those things I grab often like chapstick, sunglasses and my camera.

-- A few places to hang something off a carabiner hook like a compass, binoculars, etc.
+- A few places to hang something off a carabiner hook like your compass or your lightweight binoculars.

 There is such a thing as so many pockets that you forget what you put in which one.
 If you’re new to hiking I’d suggest 2-4 pockets beyond the main compartment.
 In some cases the smaller front pocket is subdivided inside which gives you extra ways to organize.

-Do You Need a Daypack with Waist Belt?
+Do Women Need a Daypack with Hip Belt?

-So do you need a waist belt?
+So do you need a hip belt?
 It depends upon your goals.
 For me I know it will get in the way if I want to stuff the bag under my seat.
 But one of the reasons I’m looking for a new pack was to stop hurting after a hike.
-So I’d say I’m leaning towards a daypack with a waist belt.
-I did find a few options that appear to be a good compromise through!
-Read on to see.
+So yes, I recommend a daypack with a waist belt for women hikers.

 What About Rain?